 During the last two weeks of the semester, staff will use any open space in the housing unit to assign new residents for the upcoming semester, accommodate room and housing unit transfer requests, and resolve issues.
-Some living areas are reserved for residents in a designated living-learning community and/or those requiring accessible housing.
+Some living areas are reserved for residents in a designated Living-learning Community and/or those requiring accessible housing.
 If space is underutilized, other residents may be assigned to these living areas with the university reserving the right to relocate residents if the need for space arises.

 It is expected that students with open space at the end of fall semester leave the room in a clean, ready condition to accept a new roommate for spring.
 Failure to do so may result in charges for cleaning and readying the space and initiation of the university conduct process.
+If the room is not ready, REHS will move items to one side of the room to prepare room for a new resident.

-• Ready condition includes a clear desk, bed, dresser and closet.
+Ready condition includes a clear desk, bed, dresser and closet.
 If there is one dresser and/or closet, half of the space must be ready for a new roommate.
 The room must be kept in a reasonable condition that would allow a student to move in.